 In the United States, November 11th is the day we commemorate the men and women who swore an oath to protect and defend our constitution against our enemies with service in the military.
 What is now known as Veterans Day was originally observed for a different reasons than it is today.

-For starters, it was called Armistice day in commemoration of the cease-fire between Germany and the Allied Nations during World War I. Although the war didn’t officially end until the signing of the Treaty of Versailles on June 28, 1919, the real fighting stopped on November 11, 1918 — “at the eleventh hour of the eleventh day of the eleventh month.”
+To begin with, it was called Armistice day in commemoration of the cease-fire between Germany and the Allied Nations during World War I. Although the war didn’t officially end until the signing of the Treaty of Versailles on June 28, 1919, the real fighting stopped on November 11, 1918 — “at the eleventh hour of the eleventh day of the eleventh month.”

 That’s just one fact in the evolution of Veterans Day as we know it today.
 This History Channel video tells you everything you need to know in two minutes.

 Watch the full video below:And for all our veterans out there, thank you for your service — and enjoy these tips on how to make the most out of your day!